CodebyCyrus/CodebyCyrus/README.md

     • Cultivated and executed training programs for team members, enhancing skill sets and contributing to a 90% increase in overall team competence.<br/>

  - Full Stack Engineer and WordPress Developer<br/>
-   Amiran International Textile and Carpet Production Company | Aug 2015 – Nov 2019<br/>
+   Amiran Textile and Carpet Production Company | Aug 2015 – Nov 2019<br/>

     • Revamped website user interfaces using HTML, CSS, and JavaScript, resulting in a remarkable 25% increase in website engagement and user retention, driving significant revenue growth.<br/>